St. Basil-the-Great College School

-St. Basil-the-Great College School (also known locally as St. Basil-The-Great, SBGCS, SBC, St. Basil's, or just Basil's) is a Roman Catholic secondary school of the Toronto Catholic District School Board (formerly the Metropolitan Separate School Board) located in Toronto, Ontario, Canada.
+St. Basil-the-Great College School (also known locally as St. Basil-the-Great, SBGCS, SBC, St. Basil's, or just Basil's) is a Roman Catholic secondary school of the Toronto Catholic District School Board (formerly the Metropolitan Separate School Board) located in Toronto, Ontario, Canada.

-The school was founded by the Basilian Fathers in 1962 as an all-boys private boarding school on the Weston and Sheppard area.
+The school was founded by the Ukrainian Basilian Fathers in 1962 as an all-boys private boarding school on the Weston and Sheppard area.
 It became a co-educational institution in 1970 and has been operating as a public separate school since 1986.
 The school was named after Basil of Caesarea, the school's patron saint.